New Law Would Allow Police to Scan Phones with “Textalyzer”

 If passed, Evan’s Law would authorize police officers to use the Textalyzer to scan the phones of all drivers involved in a crash.
 Opponents of the bill have expressed concern that the bill would violate drivers’ privacy rights by enabling law enforcement to access their personal messages.
 However, the Textalyzer’s software was written in such a way that it cannot examine the content of any messages sent from the phone; rather, it identifies how a phone was used and the typing pattern on the keyboard, which can be indicative of texting.
 Only after the Textalyzer indicated that a phone was used for texting would law enforcement be able to request a warrant to read the contents of the messages sent.
 The bill has received approval from one New York State senate committee and is currently being considered by a second.

-If you or someone you love has been injured in a crash with a distracted driver, seek help in getting the money damages you may be owed by contacting the dedicated and knowledgeable Hudson Valley car accident lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).
+If you or someone you love has been injured in a crash with a distracted driver, seek help in getting the money damages you may be owed by contacting the dedicated and knowledgeable Kingston auto accident attorney at Rusk Wadlin Heppner & Martuscello, LLP for a consultation, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).